connormcc15/INFR2310-Labs/LAB04-Connor/Assets/PART01README.txt

 other academic offences.
 ○ I, Connor McCarthy, understand that a lack of familiarity with these regulations on academic conduct does not constitute a defense against its application.
-○ I, Connor McCarthy, attest that I have completed the LAB 01: Getting to know the Unity Timeline requirements on my own and the work submitted is my own original work.
+○ I, Connor McCarthy, attest that I have completed the LAB 04: Exploring Animation Blending requirements on my own and the work submitted is my own original work.